yzyii/luashitacast/README.md

              this will be overwritten if you have a DT or Fire Resistance etc. set enabled. this is disabled for PLD in favour of just always using Idle sets instead.
 /dps       - used for PLD to turn on DPS LowAcc / HighAcc TP set behaviour.
+/locktp    - locks or unlocks Main, Sub, Ranged and Ammo slots.
 ```

 ## Additional Commands for RDM: